IBM/optimize-procurement-and-inventory-with-ai/tutorials/decision-optimization-tutorial/README.md

 <b>Congratulations!</b> You've just finished running your first decision optimization experiment.
 You know understand
 how to setup a decision optimization problem, import data, set objectives and constraints, and then run the model.

-In the next part of the tutorial, we will look at a more complex problem with more data tables and more constraints.
+You have also learned how to deploy the model, and where to find important model information such as the deployment ID and the space ID, which are needed to connect to the deployed model via API.

-We will also show how to deploy the model to Watson Machine Learning and interact with the model using a web-app.
+In the next part of the tutorial, we will look at how to interact with the model using a web-app.